Javascript is not enabled.

 If you are receiving both SSDI and workers’ compensation, Social Security may apply an “offset” that can reduce your disability benefit.

-Under federal rules, workers’ comp and SSDI payments combined can’t amount to more than 80 percent of what Social Security determines to have been your average earnings before you became disabled.
+Under federal rules, workers’ comp and SSDI payments combined can’t amount to more than 80 percent of what Social Security determines to have been your average earnings before a disability stopped you from working.
 If they do, one or the other benefit will be reduced to get under the cap.

 In most states, that will be your SSDI benefit, although some states have their own offset policies and reduce workers’ comp payments instead.